xbledsoe/NeuroimaGene/README.md

 ### TUTORIAL
-Within the NeuroimaGene directory is an tutorial directory for practice running the script.
+Within the NeuroimaGene directory is a tutorial directory for practice running the script.
+The data are derived from the following paper [Mishra et al, Nature 2022](https://doi.org/10.1038/s41586-022-05165-3) in which the authors use TWAS to identify several genes whose GReX is associated with stroke.
+Here we assess for structural MRI phenotypes from the Desikan Atlas associated with dysexpression of the prioritized genes.
 You can run the tutorial via the following commands requiring only the PATH of the downloaded directory.

 	bash /PATH/commandline_tools/get_nidps.sh
 		=> "Enter file containing Genes or Ensmbl IDs_ " PATH/online_resource/tutorial/tutorial_gns.tx